 U.S. Evidence from D&O Insurance on Accounting-Related Agency Costs: Implications for Country-Specific Studies

-Many studies use country-specific evidence to investigate research questions of broad interest due to research advantages of a given country, such as data availability or to exploit an exogenous event that allows identification.
-One such research stream examines Canadian directors’ and officers’ (D&O) insurance and finds that policy limits are positively associated with financial reporting quality and related litigation (accounting-related agency costs).
+any studies use country-specific evidence to investigate research questions of broad interest due to research advantages of a given country, such as data availability or to exploit an exogenous event that allows identification.
+One such research stream largely examines Canadian directors’ and officers’ (D&O) insurance and finds that more coverage (i.e., higher limits) is negatively associated with financial reporting quality and positively related to litigation (accounting-related agency costs).
 However, the U.S. and Canada differ on key issues relevant to securities litigation and D&O insurance.
 Thus, we predict and find that premiums, rather than limits, provide information about U.S. accounting-related agency costs.
-Nonetheless, the incremental information provided by premiums is limited, and audit fees provide more consistent and better information.
-Thus, while researchers argue for disclosure of U.S. D&O insurance information, the usefulness of such disclosures may be limited because audit fees are already disclosed.
-Our findings also provide caution for the generalizability of country-specific studies.
+Nonetheless, the incremental information provided by premiums about accounting-related agency costs is limited, and audit fees provide more consistent and better information about these agency costs.
+Thus, although researchers argue for disclosure of U.S. D&O insurance information, the usefulness of such disclosures may be limited because audit fees are already disclosed.
+Our findings also suggest caution in broadly generalizing country-specific studies.

-Keywords: Directors’ and Officers’ Insurance; Audit Fees; Agency Costs; Financial Reporting
+Keywords: Directors’ and Officers’ Insurance; Audit Fees; Agency Costs; Financial Reporting; Country-Specific Studies

 JEL Classification: G22, G32, G34, G38, K22, K41, M41, M42

 Suggested Citation: Suggested Citation